blccming/ansible_infra/README.md

 > [!IMPORTANT]
 > When running Authelia behind a cloud proxy (e.g. cloudflare) make sure to [remove the X-Forwarded-For header](https://www.authelia.com/integration/proxies/forwarded-headers/).
+> Also, make sure to disable DNS rebind protection in your router, in order to reach domains that point to local IP addresses.

 ## Edit secrets